Hidden Gems in Uganda.

-Uganda is one of the leading Tourist Attraction powerHouse in East Africa.
+Uganda is one of the leading Tourist Attraction powerhouses in East Africa.
 Tourist attractions and Hidden Gems in Uganda are a goldmine to this Incredible Landlocked country.

 It Boasts of the Gorilla Trekking at Bwindi Impenetrable National Park, Murchison Falls, Queen Elizabeth National Park, Rwenzori Mountains and many other known attractions.